yuliskov/SmartTube/docs/youtube-live-channel-playback.md

 ## 3. Channel-to-active-broadcast resolution

-The debug route constructs `MediaServiceLiveChannelProvider` with the existing `YouTubeServiceManager` `ContentService`.
-A `UC…` input goes directly through `getChannelObserve`.
-A handle first uses the existing InnerTube search path with `SearchOptions.TYPE_CHANNEL`, then browses the returned channel ID.
-This reuses SmartTube's visitor/authenticated session and adds no Data API key, broadcaster OAuth scope, or HTML scraper.
+The debug route constructs `MediaServiceLiveChannelProvider` from SmartTube's existing authenticated content and media-item services.
+It preserves an exact handle or channel ID and probes bounded strategies in order: the explicit channel live tab, the canonical `/live` route, channel-scoped live search, and generic channel browse.
+Every candidate is verified with a fresh `/player` response before it may be classified as playable.
+This reuses SmartTube's visitor/account context and adds no Data API key, broadcaster OAuth scope, or HTML scraper.

 `LiveChannelResolver` disposes the backend observable when the user stops, exits, or supplies another input.
 A monotonically increasing request generation prevents an older completion from launching playback after a channel switch.
-Results are cached for 30 seconds; Refresh bypasses that cache.
+Successful live resolutions are cached for 30 seconds; offline/upcoming negatives are cached for no more than 10 seconds, while network and malformed-response failures are not cached.
+Refresh bypasses the cache.
 There is no background polling.

 ## 4. State classification